 - The Alcoholic: Flynn seems to have a bit of an alcohol problem, with many of his voice lines mentioning a desire for something to drink.
-He ends up rather drunk after the encounter with the sirens and ends up leading the player in circles through a dangerous area on the way to Freehold.
+He ends up rather drunk after the encounter with the sirens and leads the player in circles through a dangerous area on the way to Freehold.

 - Badass Longcoat: He wears a weathered brown coat lined with fur, adding to his image as a scoundrel.
 He is very fond of it and is insulted when Taelia suggests he ditch it.

-- Drowning My Sorrows: He suffers from a bit of a heartache after the player kills the siren who had him spellbound.
+- Drowning My Sorrows: He suffers from heartache after the player kills the siren who had him spellbound.
 He decides the best course of action is to solve it by drinking... while leading you to Freehold.